Kim Hak-bum

 Kim Hak-bum (born 1 March 1960) is a South Korean football manager.

 Club career

-Kim simultaneously joined K League club Kookmin Bank in 1983 when playing for Myongji University as a defender.
+While playing for Myongji University as a defender, Kim simultaneously joined K League club Kookmin Bank in 1983.
 Kim played 13 matches at the 1984 K League, and participated in the Korean Semi-professional League after Kookmin Bank withdrew from the K League in 1985.

 Coaching career

 Kim retired as a player in 1992, and came back to the bank's football team as a coach after working as a bank clerk for a year.
 He received the best coach award at the Korean National Championship after helping the club win the tournament in his first year as a coach.
 He was also appointed a coach of the South Korea national under-23 team in 1995, helping them prepare for the 1996 Summer Olympics.
 However, he had to return to the post as a bank clerk after the bank's football team was dissolved due to the 1997 Asian financial crisis.

 In September 1998, Kim left Kookmin Bank, joining K League club Cheonan Ilhwa Chunma (renamed Seongnam Ilhwa Chunma in 2000) as assistant coach to manager Cha Kyung-bok.
 He contributed to Seongnam's three consecutive league titles between 2001 and 2003.